Assistive technology is impacting the way we live our lives, most especially for those with disabilities.

 With this software, the deaf can communicate by using text, which will then be converted to speech.

-This makes it easy for the deaf to communicate with people, especially those that do not understand sign language.
+This makes it easy for the deaf to communicate with people, especially those who do not understand sign language.

 Text that matches what is said in an audio or video clip can be seen on a screen with the aid of closed captioning technology.